Anderson's arm, Almora's glove lead Cubs over Dodgers 4-0

 TRAINER'S ROOM

 Dodgers: 3B Justin Turner returned to the starting lineup after missing Wednesday's start with a quadriceps injury. .
 RHP Pedro Baez was headed back to Los Angeles on Thursday after throwing one scoreless inning for Triple-A Oklahoma City on Wednesday. ''What day he is activated, we're not sure.
-But he is on his way,'' Dodgers manager Dave Roberts said of Baez, who injured his hand during spring training and missed the entire Cactus League.
+But he is on his way,'' Roberts said of Baez, who injured his hand during spring training and missed the entire Cactus League. .
+LHP Rich Hill (blister) threw a 35-pitch bullpen session on Thursday but his status for Sunday was still undetermined.
+He's on the 10-day disabled list.

 Cubs: RHP Hector Rondon was not available Thursday after he underwent a precautionary MRI on his left knee after being pulled from Wednesday's game after a collision at home plate.
+Maddon said Rondon will likely be ready Saturday.

 UP NEXT